λ fbounded :: Blog

 These aren’t just nice properties.
 They’re what lets you safely simplify x + 0x, or reorder additions for parallel evaluation.
 The laws tell you exactly which rewrites are safe.

 Laws also give you a concrete testing target.
-Instead of checking specific values, you can write property-based tests that assert a law holds for arbitrary inputs — if a refactoring breaks a law, a test catches it.
+Instead of checking specific values, you can write property-based tests that assert a law holds for arbitrary inputs.
+If a refactoring breaks a law, a test catches it.

 Not every algebra shares these laws.
 String concatenation is associative (("a"+"b")+"c" == "a"+("b"+"c")) but not commutative ("ab"+"c""c"+"ab").
 A Result-chaining operation has identity laws but no commutativity.
-Different algebras, different guarantees — knowing the laws is knowing what you can and can’t assume.
+Different algebras, different guarantees.
+Knowing the laws tells you exactly what you can and can’t assume.

 Why This Matters